Bowery: Economic decline

-Revival
+Revival and gentrification

 The vagrant population of the Bowery declined after the 1970s, in part because of the city's effort to disperse it.
 Since the 1990s the entire Lower East Side has been reviving, and gentrification has contributed to ongoing change along the Bowery.
 In particular, the number of high-rise condominiums is growing.
 In 2007, the SANAA-designed facility for the New Museum of Contemporary Art opened between Stanton and Prince Street.
 In 2008, AvalonBay Communities opened Avalon Bowery Place, its first luxury apartment complex on the Bowery; the structure includes a Whole Foods Market.
 Avalon Bowery Place was quickly followed with the development of Avalon Bowery Place II.

 The new development has not come without social costs.
 Michael Dominic's 2001 documentary Sunshine Hotel followed the lives of residents of one of the few remaining flophouses.
 Construction on the Wyndham Garden Hotel at 93 Bowery in the late Aughts destabilized neighboring building 128 Hester Street (owned by the same man, William Su), and 60 tenants were thrown out of the building with the help of the Department of Buildings.
 At least 75 tenants were displaced from 83 to 85 Bowery in January 2018 in frigid temperatures due to long-overdue repairs that needed to be made.
-Tenants accuse the landlord of using this displacement to start renovating the buildings into a hotel, and they went on a hunger strike.
+Tenants accused the landlord of using this displacement to start renovating the buildings into a hotel, and they went on a hunger strike.

-The Bowery from Houston to Delancey Street still serves as New York's principal market for restaurant equipment, and from Delancey to Grand for lamps.
+The Bowery from Houston to Delancey Street still serves as New York's principal market for restaurant equipment and from Delancey to Grand for lamps.

 Areas

 Upper and Lower Bowery

-The upper Bowery refers to the portion of the Bowery above Houston Street; the lower Bowery refers to the portion below it.
+The upper Bowery refers to the portion of the Bowery north of Houston Street; the lower Bowery refers to the portion south of it.